smapiot/piral/docs/questions/general.md

 ---------------------------------------

-## Is this really a microfrontend architecture?
+## Is this really a micro frontend architecture?

-Sometimes people believe that only web components follow a microfrontend architecture.
-Sometimes people think that having no API (e.g., just using the DOM for transporting events) is necessary for microfrontends.
+Sometimes people believe that only web components follow a micro frontend architecture.
+Sometimes people think that having no API (e.g., just using the DOM for transporting events) is necessary for micro frontends.
 Both things are not true.
 This is one extreme perspective, which we have found not to be optimal for real-world scenarios.

 In reality the application shell will be constructed using some kind of framework or UI library.
 Realistically, there will be a tendency towards some UI solution such as React - mostly given by some kind of pattern library or preferred UI framework.
 In such cases it does not make sense to hide the framework of choice from the different modules.
 Piral makes sharing such dependencies easy.

-We think Piral hits a sweep spot as it takes what makes puristic microfrontends great (independent applications coming together, independent releases, independent development) and adds the reason why we build monoliths for the UI in the first place (least bundle size, optimal user experience, coherent design by using a common UI framework).
+We think Piral hits a sweep spot as it takes what makes puristic micro frontends great (independent applications coming together, independent releases, independent development) and adds the reason why we build monoliths for the UI in the first place (least bundle size, optimal user experience, coherent design by using a common UI framework).

 ---------------------------------------

 ## How is this working in non-JS environments?

-Piral was created with microfrontend architectures relying on heavy client-side interaction in mind.
+Piral was created with micro frontend architectures relying on heavy client-side interaction in mind.
 As such, the primary use case of Piral requires users to enable JavaScript.

 Nevertheless, for a couple of reasons you may want to offer a non-JS (or progressive) version of your application.
 You may want to offer enhanced SEO capabilities.
 You may want to reduce initial loading / rendering time.
 You may want to give non-JS users a bit more capabilities than just stating "Sorry - you need to enable JavaScript".
 We hear you loud and clear.